 Stanley Kubrick: The ultimate master craftsman, Kubrick was obsessed with getting every detail, every frame right.
 His masterpiece, 2001: A Space Odyssey, is still a great movie watching experience though the pacing is slow for the modern viewer.
 He also directed Dr. Strangelove, a comic/satire masterpiece that starred Peter Sellers and Peter Sellers, Peter Sellers, and Peter Sellers.

-Ridley Scott: Two of most foundational movies for modern science fiction film are Alien and Bladerunner, both directed by Ridley Scott.
+Ridley Scott: Two of most foundational movies for modern science fiction film are and Bladerunner, both directed by Ridley Scott.
 He has also had some very expensive whiffs, most notably Prometheus, recently.
 But what he gave us in those two masterpieces is enough to put him on the top of this list.
 At least until Luc Besson has a true second masterpiece, which could happen this summer, even.

 One Great Movie